joncampbell123/dosbox-x/NOTES/PC-98 INT DCh/MS-DOS 5.00 boot144.md

 --

+    STRUCT FUNCROW_ENTRY:
+        +00h length of string
+        +01h string to insert when key is pressed
+        +0Fh NUL
+        =10h ------

+        NOTE: function key row will only show the first 6 chars

+        NOTE: If the first byte is 0xFE, then the next 5 chars are display only and the string to insert starts at byte 6.
+Length field still covers the combined display + insert string.

+    STRUCT EDITKEY_ENTRY:
+        +00h length of string
+        +01h string to insert when key is pressed
+        +06h NUL (only 5 bytes accepted from application) +07h NUL
+        =08h ------

+--

     0060:0020 WORD MS-DOS product number        [see INT DCh CL=12h] 0060:0022 WORD Internal revision number     [see INT DCh CL=15h AH=0] 0060:002E WORD INT DCh / ANSI segment (in this dump, 0ADCh)